backbone-paginator/backbone.paginator/README.rst

 ``Backbone.Collection`` holding the models for all of the pages, and the pages will all update themselves to maintain within a page size.
-Any additions, removals, resets, model attribute changes and synchronization actions are communicated between all the pages throught the two collections.
+Any additions, removals, resets, model attribute changes and synchronization actions are communicated between all the pages throughout the two collections.

 .. code-block:: javascript